AxelXrest/flexihire.github.io/README.md

 <details>
 <summary><b>Local Inauguration:</b></summary>
-Once the dependancies are downloaded proceed to run the website in localhost
+Once the dependancies are downloaded proceed to run the website as:<br>

 ```bash
 npm start
 ```
 This should start the website in [http://localhost:3000](http://localhost:3000) and redirect to the default browser to run the website.
-Although if the browser is not started automatically then manually enter the URL and run.
+Although if the browser is not started automatically then manually enter the URL and run.<br>

-📓* **NOTE:** The terminal is gonna show some warnings, ignore it as it would't be affecting the website that much but if you want clear start then, go ahead and fix it.*
+📓 **NOTE: The terminal is gonna show some warnings, ignore it as it would't be affecting the website that much but if you want clear start then, go ahead and fix it.**
 </details>

 <h2>Visual Repository</h2>